bmlt-enabled/yap/README.md

     * Volunteer Routing Redirect: You do this by setting in the Service Body Configuration the Volunteer Routing mechanism to "Volunteers Redirect" and specifying the respective Service Body Id in the "Volunteers Redirect Id" field.
     * Forced Caller Id: This setting changes the outgoing display caller id.
     * Call Timeout: This is the number of seconds before trying the next number for volunteer routing.

+## SMS Volunteer Routing

+This is enabled in the service body configuration through the drop down selecting "Volunteer and SMS".

+There are two routing strategies, random or blast.
+Blast will send to all active volunteers at that moment in time.

+This is configured similarly to phone volunteer routing.
+You can add shifts as `SMS` or `Phone & SMS`.

+The SMS trigger keyword by default is "talk", followed by the location information.
+You can override this by using the `sms_helpline_keyword` setting.

 ## Voicemail